3 min read

-When it comes to lumps, bumps and squishy sacs, collectively known as cysts, it only makes sense that many owners may fear the worst for their pet’s overall well-being.
+When it comes to lumps, bumps and squishy sacs, collectively known as cysts, it only makes sense that many pet parents may fear the worst for their pet’s overall well-being.
 All growths, however, are not created equal.
-When it comes to false cysts, dog owners may be able to take a deep breath and roll back the alarm in thinking their pet is experiencing a life-altering health concern.
+When it comes to false cysts, pet parents may be able to take a deep breath and roll back the alarm in thinking their pet is experiencing a life-altering health concern.
 If your pet has a false cyst, here are a few facts that may help ease your mind and provide guidance for treatment options going forward.

 To define what exactly is a false cyst, first we need to talk about cysts in general.
 In dictionary terms, a cyst is any fluid-filled structure that creates a raised pocket within or on the exterior of your pet.
 Cysts can occur on the skin, near joints, or in any place on your pet’s body.